 Imagine learning your very tall five-year-old daughter’s leg pain is from bone cancer and that the leg needs to be amputated.

-Hmmm, suddenly, her height won’t matter to you much.
+Hmmm, suddenly, her height won’t matter to you so much.

 The women on the tall women’s site, I have to believe, had mothers who continually showed languish over their height growing up.

-These women, as little girls, internalized this worry and unhappiness over their height, and grew up to bear this cross.
-This is Psychology 101; no PhD required to understand this.
+These women, as little girls, internalized this worry and unhappiness over their height and grew up to bear this cross.

 It reminds me of an article I wrote for a magazine years ago about what makes a child so fearful of the dentist – even though they’ve never experienced any pain from a dentist.